 The aim of the CIPR Specialist Diploma (Digital Communications) is to enable candidates to

-develop knowledge and expertise in how social media and digital communication are integrated into strategic public relations planning and management.
+develop knowledge and expertise in how social media and digital communications are integrated into strategic public relations planning and management.

-The CIPR Specialist Diploma (Digital Communications) will be of interest to PR practitioners working in public relations, corporate communication, marketing communication, internal communication, public affairs and media relations, who have experience or responsibility for digital communication, in consultancy or in-house, or in a related discipline within the strategic management framework.
+The CIPR Specialist Diploma (Digital Communications) will be of interest to PR practitioners working in public relations, corporate communications, marketing communications, internal communications, public affairs and media relations, who have experience or responsibility for digital communications, in consultancy or in-house, or in a related discipline within the strategic management framework.